nodejs/node/doc/api/child_process.markdown

 On Windows, setting `options.detached` to `true` makes it possible for the child process to continue running after the parent exits.
-The child will have its own console window. *Once enabled for a child process, it cannot be disabled*.
+The child will have run in its own console window.
+The console window can be hidden by setting `options.hide` to `true`.

 On non-Windows platforms, if `options.detached` is set to `true`, the child process will be made the leader of a new process group and session.
 Note that